wp-plugins/ajax-event-calendar/readme.txt

 === Ajax Event Calendar ===
 Contributors: eranmiller
-Tags: multi-user, categories, calendar, event, ajax, filter, upcoming, widget Requires at least: 3.1
+Tags: multi-user, categories, calendar, event, ajax, filter, upcoming, widget, google Requires at least: 3.1
 Tested up to: 3.2.1
 Stable tag: 0.9.8.1

-A fully localized Google/OSX hybrid interface for multiple users to manage events in a community calendar.
+A fully localized community calendar that allows authorized users to manage events in custom categories.

 == Description ==

 This plugin allows authorized users to add, edit (as well as visually move and resize) and delete events in a community calendar viewable by all blog visitors.
 The calendar can be added to a page or a post using the "[calendar]" shortcode.

-Have questions or comments?
+Have questions or comments about the plugin?
 [Post them in the support forum](http://wordpress.org/tags/ajax-event-calendar?forum_id=10).

 If you enjoy this plugin please [rate it and confirm compatibility](http://wordpress.org/extend/plugins/ajax-event-calendar/).